vega/vega-lite/site/usage/applications.md

 * [vega-desktop](https://github.com/kristw/vega-desktop), a desktop app that let you open `.vg.json` and `.vl.json` to see visualizations just like you open image files with an image viewer.
 Can also be used for [creating visualizations with Vega/Vega-Lite locally](https://medium.com/@kristw/create-visualizations-with-vega-on-your-machine-using-your-preferred-editor-529e1be875c0).
 * [Visdown](http://visdown.com), a web app to create Vega-Lite visualizations in Markdown.
 Specs are written in [YAML](http://www.yaml.org/) (not JSON) within `code` blocks.
 * [vega-element](https://www.webcomponents.org/element/PolymerVis/vega-element) is a Polymer web component to embed Vega or Vega-Lite visualization using custom HTML tags.
+* [marked-vega](https://www.webcomponents.org/element/PolymerVis/marked-vega) is a Polymer web component to parse image/code markdowns into Vega and Vega-Lite charts.

 ## Libraries